SpaceBarLabs/blog.spacebarlabs.com/_posts/2025-02-14-Famous-Love-Poems-in-Romance-Languages.md

 date:   2025-02-14
 ---

 Happy Valentine's Day!
-Today, we're going to learn a Romance language with BridgeIt by reading famous love poems.
+Today, we're going to learn about Romance languages with BridgeIt by reading famous love poems.
 Romance languages are a group of languages that evolved from Latin, the language of the Roman Empire.
 They include Spanish, French, Italian, Portuguese, and Romanian.

 Here's a selection of famous love poems in each of these languages.
 Read them and see if you can identify any similarities or differences between the languages.